-Mixed-authentication pools are not supported (that is, you cannot have a pool where some servers in the pool are configured to use Active Directory and some are not).
+Mixed-authentication pools are not supported.
+That is, you cannot have a pool where some servers in the pool use Active Directory and some don’t.

-When you create a new user in XenServer you must first assign a role to the newly created user before they can use the account.
-Note that XenServer does not automatically assign a role to the newly created user.
-As a result, these accounts will not have any access to the XenServer pool until you assign them a role.
+When you create a user in Citrix Hypervisor you must first assign a role to the newly created user before they can use the account.
+Citrix Hypervisor does not automatically assign a role to the newly created user.
+As a result, these accounts do not have any access to the Citrix Hypervisor pool until you assign them a role.

 Using the Role Based Access Control (RBAC) feature, you can assign the Active Directory accounts different levels of permissions depending on the user’s role.
 If you do not use Active Directory in your environment, you are limited to the LSU account.

-Even though XenServer is Linux-based, XenServer lets you use Active Directory accounts for XenServer user accounts.
+Even though the Citrix Hypervisor servers are Linux-based, Citrix Hypervisor lets you use Active Directory accounts for Citrix Hypervisor user accounts.
 To do so, it passes Active Directory credentials to the Active Directory domain controller.